oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 #### Load balancer tunneling

-Load balancer tunneling is the preferred approach for giving clients and servers that are hosted outside of Kubernetes cluster access to EJB and JMS resources that are hosted within the cluster.
-This approach involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic that's tunneled over HTTP, deploying a load balancer that redirects external HTTP network traffic to the desired WebLogic network channel, and ensuring that EJB and JMS clients specify a URL that resolves the load balancer's network address where the URL begins with `http` or `https`.
+Load balancer tunneling is the preferred approach for giving applications that are hosted outside of a Kubernetes cluster access to EJB and JMS resources that are hosted within the cluster.
+This approach involves configuring a network channel on the resource's WebLogic cluster, ensuring the network channel accepts T3 protocol traffic that's tunneled over HTTP, deploying a load balancer that redirects external HTTP network traffic to the network channel, and ensuring that the applications specify a URL that resolves the load balancer's network address where the URL begins with `http` or `https`.

 Here are the steps:

-- In WebLogic, configure a custom channel for the T3 protocol that enables HTTP tunneling, and specifies an external address and port that correspond to the address and port remote clients will use to access the load balancer.
+- In WebLogic, configure a custom channel for the T3 protocol that enables HTTP tunneling, and specifies an external address and port that correspond to the address and port that remote applications will use to access the load balancer.
 See [Adding a WebLogic custom channel](#adding-a-weblogic-custom-channel) for samples and details.

 - Set up a load balancer that redirects HTTP traffic to the custom channel.
 For more information on load balancers, see [Ingress]({{<relref "/userguide/managing-domains/ingress/_index.md">}}).
 If you're using OKE/OCI to host your Kubernetes cluster, also see [Using an OCI Load Balancer]({{<relref "/faq/oci-lb">}}).